reemsarhan/Frontend/ReactJS.md

 Since it's built with a deep understanding of how React works, the compiler can optimize your code in ways manual tuning can’t — kind of like what a compiler does for C/C++ code.

+### The useState hook is used for managing local state within a component, while the useContext hook is used for managing global state across multiple components